Mann-E/Mann-E-Flux/README.md

 ## Release Date

-There will be an initial release in November this year.
+There will be an initial release in the end of November this year.

 ## Community